-Cockpit Shower/Washdown Operation
+Cockpit Shower Operation

-A fresh water shower is located at the rear of the cockpit near the port baitwell and on the port side of the helm seat base.
-To use the aft cockpit shower, make sure the Fresh Water switch is on, then open the shower compartment cover and pull the shower head out.
+To use a shower, make sure the Fresh Water switch is on, then open the shower compartment cover and pull the shower head out.
 Activate the valve on the shower head to turn the water on.
 To conserve water, use the valve to turn the water on and off as you shower.